-- For high school graduates, graduation from an accredited high school and presentation of an official transcript. - · For transfer students, official transcripts showing good standing from the last college attended must be presented. - For those who have completed the General Educational Development Test (GED), GED test scores must be presented. - · For students still enrolled in high school, applicants must meet the conditions for the Dual Credit Enrollment program. - Some Career and Technical Education Programs, such as Electrical Lineman Technology, Petroleum Technology, Turfgrass and Landscape Management, and Welding, have special requirements for admission or for class participation (i.e., liability insurance and health insurance).
-Students wishing to enter these program areas should contact the Career and Technical Education Division Chair for further details.. - Students are required to meet all the requirements for the Basic Skills Testing.
+- · For high school graduates, graduation from an accredited high school and presentation of an official transcript. - · For transfer students, official transcripts showing good standing from the last college attended must be presented. - For those who have completed the General Educational Development Test (GED), GED test scores must be presented. - · For students still enrolled in high school, applicants must meet the conditions for the Dual Credit Enrollment program. - Some Career and Technical Education Programs, such as Electrical Lineman Technology, Petroleum Technology, Turfgrass and Landscape Management, and Welding, have special requirements for admission or for class participation (i.e., liability insurance and health insurance).
+Students wishing to enter these program areas should contact the Dean of Career and Technical Education for further details. - Students are required to meet all the requirements for the Basic Skills Testing.
 (See section titled Basic Skills Testing Requirement.) - Students who are denied admission may appeal this ruling by requesting, in writing, a hearing with the Admissions Committee.
 Requests for appeals should be addressed to the Vice President and Dean of Student Services. - Texas law requires incoming college students under age 22 to be immunized against bacterial meningitis.
+New students and returning students who enroll at WTC on or after January 1, 2012, are required to provide proof of a bacterial meningitis vaccination during the previous 5-year period.
 Some exemptions automatically apply; please contact the Vice President and Dean of Student Services office for those exemptions.